Introduction to Encapsulation in C++

 The best use of encapsulation is done only when we use either private or protected.
-When using public we have to make sure that, we know its proper need in the code.
+When using public, we have to make sure that we know its proper need in the code.

-To explain this we will take a look at the below class.
+To explain this, we will take a look at the below class.

 Here physics, chemistry, and biology are of the type double and are private variables.
 GetTotalMarks ( ) is a public method used to retrieve the total marks of all the three subjects.
 We can’t access each subject in another class because of its protection level.
 But we can access the method and can be used to retrieve the total marks by passing individual subject marks.
-We can set the marks of each subject by using the setter method, which we will look in the next example.
+We can set the marks of each subject by using the setter method, which we will look at in the next example.